 Zinc is a mineral that helps regulate cell reproduction, repair and regrowth.
 It also helps maintain the glands that secrete oil in the scalp.
 When this mineral is lacking it can lead to both dandruff and hair loss.
 Stabilizing Zinc levels can encourage hair growth, resulting in the appearance of fuller hair.
 Some of the best food sources of Zinc are nuts, oysters, lamb, beans and beef.

-Vitamin A Has Numerous Benefits When Levels are Optimal
+Vitamin A Has Numerous Benefits at Optimal Levels

-Vitamin A is an antioxidant that is often added to supplements and multi-vitamins because of the numerous benefits associated with optimal levels.
+Vitamin A is an antioxidant often added to supplements and multi-vitamins because of the numerous benefits associated with it at optimal levels.
 However, this vitamin is fat-soluble which means excess amounts are stored in the body.
 Too much Vitamin A can lead to hair loss, so make sure you are not overdoing it with this vitamin.

 Hair Growth Supplements and Other Natural Remedies